sbracellari/CSI-2999/README.md

 ---
 # build process
-to build, run `npm start` in the root of the project. this project is hosted locally on `localhost:3000`.
+to build, first run an `npm install`, then run `npm start` in the root of the project. this project is hosted locally on `localhost:3000`.